markmarti101/TheTTTApp/README.md

 # The Training Triangle App

-The Training Triangle App is a cross-platform web and mobile application that connects **Training Companies**, **Freelance Trainers**, and **Clients** to streamline training management and delivery.
+The Training Triangle App is a cross-platform web and a mobile app designed to bring together Training Companies, Freelance Trainers and Clients in order to help with the organization of training programs as well as their distribution.

-## Core Features
+## Primary Functions

-- Central calendar and scheduler
+- Scheduling tool for all users
-- Trainer assignment and document tracking
+- System to manage trainers and documents
-- Client and venue management
+- Management system for clients and venues
-- Compliance & certification tracking
+- Certification compliance tool
-- Reporting suite and LMS integration
+- Reporting suite and LMS Integration

 ## Tech Stack

-- Mobile: Flutter (iOS & Android)
+- Mobile: Flutter (Android/iOS)
 - Web: React.js (Vite)
-- Backend: Node.js / Firebase / AWS Lambda
+- Back-end: Node.js/Firebase/AWS Lambda
-- Database: Firestore or PostgreSQL
+- Database: Firestore/PostgreSQL
-- Integrations: Stripe, Xero, Moodle, DocuSign
+- Integrations: Stripe/Xero/Moodle/DocuSign

-## Repository Info
+## Repository Details

-This repository contains:
+This repository will contain:

-- `apps/mobile` – Flutter mobile app
+- apps/mobile – Flutter mobile app
-- `apps/web` – React web app
+- apps/web – React web app
-- `apps/api` – Node.js API
+- apps/api – Node.js API
-- `packages/shared` – Shared types & constants
+- packages/shared – Shared types/constants